phac-nml/irida/doc/_includes/tutorials/common/managing-user-groups.md

 Start by [viewing the user group details](#viewing-user-group-details).

-To remove a user group member, click on the button on the right-hand side of the table:
+To remove a user group member, click on the "X" button on the right-hand side of the table:

 ![Remove user group member button.]({{ site.baseurl }}/images/tutorials/common/users/user-group-details-remove-user.png)